MessageSquare0%+

 The National Retail Federation's 2024 workforce data confirmed this pattern: frontline retail roles see turnover rates roughly double the national average across all industries.

-These aren't new numbers.
-The problem is that they haven't meaningfully improved despite two decades of engagement surveys, retention bonuses, and exit interview programs.
+These are not new numbers.
+The problem is that they have not meaningfully improved despite two decades of static listening cycles, retention bonuses, and exit interview programs.

 Why traditional measurement fails in retail